-The direct family of the groom formally offer a set of gifts to the future in-laws.
-Often, the gifts include money, gold, dried or canned food.
-As a general rule of thumb, the quantity of the gifts should not come in odd numbers, being considered inauspicious.
-Sometimes, the brides’ family may return a portion of the gifts in reciprocation of courtesy.
+The direct family of the groom formally offer a set of gifts to their future in-laws.
+Often, the gifts include money, gold, and dried or canned food.
+As a rule of thumb, the quantity of the gifts should not come in odd numbers, which is considered inauspicious.
+Sometimes, the bride’s family may return a portion of the gifts in reciprocation of courtesy.

 3) “Shang Tou”, Hair-Combing

 On the eve of the wedding the hair of the marrying couple has to be combed four times through, usually by a female relative.
-The first round of combing represents the continuity of marriage; the subsequent strokes represent a harmonious union till old age; the third brushing is a blessing of fertility; finally, the last, a wish for prosperity in a long-lasting marriage.
+The first round of combing represents the continuity of marriage; the following strokes represent a harmonious union ‘til old age; the third brushing is a blessing of fertility; finally, the last is a wish for prosperity in a long-lasting marriage.

 4) Fetching the Bride

-Traditionally the groom and his “xiong di dui”, literally a ‘band of brothers’ consisting of male friends and relatives, will go over to the brides house to fetch her.
+Traditionally, the groom and his “xiong di dui” (literally a ‘band of brothers’) consisting of male friends and relatives, will go over to the bride’s house to fetch her.
 At her house the bridesmaids may put the groom in a trial of games before letting him in.
-The groom’s ‘brothers’ often step in to assist the groom in completing the bridesmaids’ challenge.
+The groom’s ‘brothers’ often step in to assist the groom in completing the bridesmaids’ challenges.

 5) “Feng Cha”, Tea Ceremony

-The couple first pay homage to their ancestors with a prayer.
-As a gesture of respect, they then present cups of tea to the groom’s parents, followed by his elders starting with the most senior of them.
+The couple first pays homage to their ancestors with a prayer.
+As a gesture of respect, they then present cups of tea to the groom’s parents, and then to his elders starting with the most senior of them.
 In reciprocation, the marrying couple are offer red packets filled with money to welcome them into the family.